haskell-servant/haskell-servant.github.io/tutorial/api-type.md

 parameter is considered to have value `True` or `False`. `/users?active` would list only active users whereas `/users` would list them all.

-Here are the corresponding data type declarations.
+Here are the corresponding data type declarations:

 ``` haskell
 data QueryParam (sym :: Symbol) a